-|Small (up to 499 people)||Minimum 10 weeks prior to proposed event date|
+|Small (up to 499 people)||Minimum 10 weeks|

-|Medium (500 to 5000 people)||Minimum 10 weeks prior to proposed event date|
+|Medium (500 to 4,999 people)||Minimum 10 weeks|

-For new events, or repeat events where there are significant changes, will be subject to a consultation process involving local councillors and representatives of the local community.
+New events, or repeat events where there are significant changes, will be subject to a consultation process involving local councillors and representatives of the local community.

-Read our fees and charges document(pdf, 326KB) to get a general understanding of how the fees and charges are applied.
+Read our fees and charges document for 2021/22 (pdf, 295KB) which explains how the fees and charges are applied.
 The hire fees applicable to your specific event will be confirmed upon acceptance of your application.

-Where licensable activities are proposed it is the hirers responsibility to obtain the necessary licences and consents directly with the Licencing team
+Where licensable activities are proposed it is the hirers responsibility to obtain the necessary licences and consents directly with the Licencing team.

 Being granted a licence, or being given permission to hold an event, does not mean that you are guaranteed to be granted the other.